 Due to Solvency II capital charges, high-quality European senior ABS may have been overlooked by insurers seeking to improve yields.
 However, the introduction of the EU's Simple, Transparent and Standardised (STS) securitisation framework in 2019, which significantly lowered charges for eligible securities, means that certain ABS can offer an attractive return on capital, as well as a yield pick-up.
 In our experience, investors are not always fully aware of the fundamental differences between European and US ABS, the latter of which is associated with the 2008 financial crisis.
-The long-term default rate for all investment grade European ABS is 0.1%pa2.
+It is important to reiterate that no European senior AAA consumer ABS or RMBS has ever incurred a default or impairment.
+Meanwhile, the long-term default rate for all investment grade European ABS is 0.1%pa.